polyvariant/sttp-oauth2/docs/contributing.md

 ### Documentation build workflow

-The raw documentation goes through few steps process before the final website is created.
+The raw documentation goes through a few steps process before the final website is created.

 - Raw data resides in `./docs` directory, it follows regular [docusaurus](https://docusaurus.io/) rules regarding creating documentation
 - The first step when building the documentation is to run `docs/mdoc/`.
 This step compiles the code examples, verifying if everything makes sense and is up to date.